Blue Moon is all set to grace the sky on October 31: When can it be seen in India

 Blue moon occurrences

-There were two Blue Moons in 2018.
-The first one was on January 31 and the second Blue Moon followed on March 31.
-This was because the preceding month February had only 28 days.
+Also, there were two Blue Moons in 2018.
+The first blue moon was on January 31 and the second Blue Moon followed on March 31, as the preceding month February had only 28 days.

-The next Blue Moon will be on August 31, 2023.
-This phenomenon is largely restricted to the Gregorian calendar which is being used worldwide.
+Skygazers will be able to get the next Blue Moon on August 31, 2023.
+The occurance is largely restricted to the Gregoria calendar which is being used worldwide.

 You will not see the phenomenon of two full moons in a month in Islamic or Tibetan calendars or the ones that are being followed in large parts of India as they are based on lunar movements.

-The phrase 'Once in a Blue Moon', denoting something which does not happen very often, came from this phenomenon.
+The phrase 'Once in a Blue Moon', aptly, came from this phenomenon.

 When will it be visible in India?